Learn how to make homemade hamburger buns from scratch! The recipe makes 15 buns, which are perfect for burgers and other sandwiches!

 - 2 cups white all purpose flour

-- 1 egg and 2 Tablespoons milk (beaten lightly - to brush on top of buns prior to baking)
+- 1 large egg + 2 Tablespoons milk (beaten lightly - to brush on top of buns prior to baking)

 - Sesame seeds (optional), for sprinkling on top of buns prior to baking)